Saeed1989/marn-mean-web-mobile-boilerplate/server_datalist/README.md

 ## Features

-- Get full datalist for a catagory
+- Get full datalist for a category
 - Get data by id
 - API is open without authorization check

 ## Parts

-### Post: search by catagory name
+### Post: search by category name
 ### Get: by id

 ## License